 Pros and Cons of This Exercise

-The row is a basic exercise that involves several exercises that work biceps muscle groups at once.
+The row is a basic exercise that involves several exercises that work for biceps muscle groups at once.
 And such movements are always difficult to carry out.
 Partly, therefore, most of those involved successfully finding an alternative to them where possible.
-The row was replaced by dumbbells in the sides, work on block simulators and pressure on the classic barbell presses.
+The row was replaced by dumbbells in the sides, work on block simulators, and pressure on the classic barbell presses.

 Harm to exercise